grumpyoldgit/rembrandt/README.md

 To operate the equipment and interface with the user.

-Specifically, a daemon operates as monitor of the chrome instance that runs the user interface, and also monitors the serial port for incoming button presses and joystick movements, decoding and storing them for retrieval by the front-end.
+Specifically, a daemon (installed and running as a windows service) operates as monitor of the chrome instance that runs the user interface, and also monitors the serial port for incoming button presses and joystick movements, decoding and storing them for retrieval by the front-end.
 The daemon launches the web browser and provides web content to it via a local HTTP server, along with a json messaging service to notify of hardware events such as coin insert and button presses.

 It stores all photos on a private S3 bucket and only publishes them to public social media upon the request of the user, and each time from the same accounts configured in the json configuration file.